 GeneCards Summary for VTI1A Gene

 VTI1A (Vesicle Transport Through Interaction With T-SNAREs 1A) is a Protein Coding gene.
-Diseases associated with VTI1A include megalencephalic leukoencephalopathy with subcortical cysts.
-Among its related pathways are Normal wtCFTR traffic / ER-to-Golgi and Vesicle-mediated transport.
-GO annotations related to this gene include SNARE binding and SNAP receptor activity.
+Diseases associated with VTI1A include Immunodeficiency 47 and Leukodystrophy, Hypomyelinating, 6.
+Among its related pathways are Neuroscience and Intra-Golgi traffic.
+Gene Ontology (GO) annotations related to this gene include SNARE binding and SNAP receptor activity.
 An important paralog of this gene is VTI1B.

 V-SNARE that mediates vesicle transport pathways through interactions with t-SNAREs on the target membrane.
 These interactions are proposed to mediate aspects of the specificity of vesicle trafficking and to promote fusion of the lipid bilayers.
 Involved in vesicular transport from the late endosomes to the trans-Golgi network.
 Along with VAMP7, involved in an non-conventional RAB1-dependent traffic route to the cell surface used by KCNIP1 and KCND2.
 May be involved in increased cytokine secretion associated with cellular senescence.